onap/integration/docs/integration-labs.rst

 Orange Openlab
 --------------

-This lab is a community use lab.
-It is always provided the last stable version, so the frankfurt release during Guilin release time.
+This lab is for community use.
+It is always provided with the last stable version, i.e. Frankfurt release during Guilin development time.
 Please note that such labs do not provide admin rights and is shared with all the users.
 It can be used to discover ONAP.